CSRG-Group/dcs-notes.github.io/_CS126/digraphs.md

 #### FW in Python

 I found a good explanation of this algorithm on [Youtube](https://www.youtube.com/watch?v=OO8Jfs9uZnc) which also includes a github gist of the Python implementation of this algorithm.
+This takes an adjacency matrix `M` which encodes the graph

 ```python
 def warshall(M):